LeszekR/movie-app/RECRUITMENT_COMMENTS.md

 #### Features and choices

+**Specific for this branch**

 - decided on inside-class `GetIt` lookup pattern instead of constructor-injection- for reasons explained below
 - introduced handling all exceptions by logging or rethrowing them to `Controllers` which then handle them
-- Introduced `restoreView` field in `MovieListState` to reduce the number of `Widget's` rebuilds to returns from navigation only
 - attached `TwoButtonView` to navigation and refactored its logic to `flutter_clean_architecture`
+- created `controllerTest` blueprinted on `blocTest` for easy testing `Controllers'` reactions to calls to their methods (commented further down)
+- created tests of `MovieListController` covering all possible state transitions
+- introduced localization and dynamic change of UI language via `MovieAppController`, app starts with language declared in dotenv
+- sorting (see `Sorter` below) is run via `SortMoviesUseCase` ready for future implementation of dynamic sorting of the movie list

+###

+**Shared by both fully-implemented branches 03 and 04**

+- extracted app navigation to hybrid pattern: local `MovieListNavigator`, global `AppNavigator` in order to separate navigation concern from UI and business logic and keep feature-local navigation separated from global navigation
 - used navigation triggered by `Controllers` via `NavigationCommand` field in the `view`'s `state` as commented below
+- `NavigationCommand` follows single-use pattern to prevent unnecessary rebuilds
+- Introduced `restoreView` field in `MovieListState` to reduce the number of `Widget's` rebuilds to returns from navigation only
-- used `ListView.builder` in `MovieListView` instead of `ListFiew.separated` to speed up the build
+- used `ListView.builder` in `MovieListView` instead of `ListFiew.separated` to speed up the build of large lists (even though slightly slower for small lists as in this app)
 - introduced 'dotenv' file with app parameters (`AppConfig`)
-- introduced localization and dynamic change of UI language via `MovieAppController`
-- app starts with language declared in dotenv
+- introduced `CircularProgressIndicator` during async tasks, navigated to and from in `BlocListener` by global `AppNavigator`
+- introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses custom `ButtonBuilder` and `DialogFactory` to create standardized buttons and case-specialised dialogs with only minimal amount of code
+- introduced custom `Exceptions` that control specialized error-dialogs to separate business logic from UI and precisely identify and show to the user app's failures'  causes
-- created multi-column, stable, generic sorting class (`Sorter`) run via `SortMoviesUseCase` ready for future implementation of dynamic sorting of the movie list
+- created multi-column, stable, generic sorting class (`Sorter`)
 - put string literals in constant strings to prevent typos and enable intellisense ( e.g. `navigation/go_router_const_strings.dart` and other)
-- created `controllerTest` blueprinted on `blocTest` for easy testing `Controllers'` reactions to calls to their methods (commented further down)
+- centralized Widget sizes in single class `AppSizes`, colors in `AppColors`, styles in `AppStyle` to control over the app's look from one place in the code
+- switched colors of `ButtonTwoStates` - because unless this was intentional (project decision to be asked?) the colors were assigned counterintuitively for any user in our civilisation (**red** was **ON** - **green** was **OFF** - now it is the opposite)
+- created a sample of unit tests (`Sorter` tests)
+- created a sample of tests using mocked dependencies and localized strings (`MovieListPage`, `MovieDetailsPage`,' tests - created tests do NOT cover all functionality as they should in real life)
+- created tests do NOT cover all that should be tested in the app - only because of sole skill presentation purpose of this project
-- run FlutterDevTols and found jank in `ListView` build - hence optimized the code to speed up building movies list:
+- run FlutterDevTools and found jank in one frame of `ListView` build (from 20 to 100 ms) - since there is no jank during scrolling - used this one to demonstrate the use of FlutterDevTools even though jank in a single frame during a large rebuild on the user's demand is acceptable - hence optimized the code to speed up building movies list:
-    - extracted calculation of rating strings in `MovieListController` before build,
+    - extracted calculation of rating strings into `MovieListController` async function run before build, (even though async overhead in this case makes it slightly slower it is ready for large lists that might cause new jank),
     - surrounded `ListView` with `RepaintBoundariy`,
     - replaced colored `Containers` serving as dividers with const `Dividers` ,
     - replaced `Column` used for each `MovieCard` + `Divider` with `Dividers` added as every odd element of the `ListView`,
     - replaced `Containers` with `SizedBoxes`,
-    - only the selected `MovieCard` is surounded with `ColoredBox`,
+    - only the one selected `MovieCard` builds surrounding `ColoredBox`,
 - created gitlab pipeline

 #